typst/typst/tests/typ/text/par.typ

 To the right!
 Where the sunlight peeks behind the mountain.

 ---
+// Test first line indent.
+#set par(indent: 16pt, spacing: 0pt)
+#set heading(above: 8pt, below: 2pt)
+Only in fancy texts, writers eschew paragraph spacing in favor of line indent.

+This can have the following consequences for the document's look:

+- dense
+- positively dashing

+=== Heading

+Here, it should be surpressed.

+---
 // Test that explicit paragraph break respects active styles.
 #set par(spacing: 0pt)
 [#set par(spacing: 100pt);First]